 STEP 4 Check Your Progress

-The candida and yeast infection treatment should be tailored to the individual state of health, needs and lifestyle.
+The candida and yeast overgrowth treatment should be tailored to the individual state of health, needs and lifestyle.
 What worked for 9 people can make the 10th person condition worse.
 Some people body is so sensitive, that any change can cause them severe discomfort and health issues.
 We see many protocols for candida treatment that require extreme dietary and lifestyle changes, while all that is really needed for some people are minor dietary changes.

 Candida overgrowth diet